How to Be More Composed

 Practicing composed thinking can allow you to:

 Learning how to be composed under pressure is a skill that benefits everyone.
-Composure in general has specific benefits for people of different DiSC styles:
+Composure has specific uses for people of different DiSC styles:

 Limitations of the composed mindset